 In the future, we aim to coordinate bus services with school transport to minimise the duplication of transport services and to maximise journey opportunities.

 As part of our work with schools, we will also continue to roll out school travel plans using the national Modeshift STARS online portal and will promote and market these services to schools throughout Surrey.

 We are waiting for the government to give us powers to enforce more controls in roads around schools, these will include establishing 'school streets' that will close roads around school entrances to traffic at certain times of the day, to make them pedestrian and cycle friendly zones during drop off and pick up times.
 We will also be reducing parking and, or increasing charges, to limit traffic and prioritise the safety of our school children.
 Short stay parking bays will still be available for Blue Badge holders or families with children who have limited mobility.

 We will improve road safety for children by closely following 'Vision Zero' which is a global road traffic safety project that aims to end traffic-related fatalities or serious injuries.
 We are building our new Road Safety Strategy on that vision.
-The strategy will work with the Sustainable Schools Travel Strategy and our Road Safety Outside School policy to improve road safety for school children.
+The strategy will work with the Sustainable Schools Travel Strategy to improve road safety for school children.